30 Tips to Improve your CV

 - Keep it relevant – in terms of jobs, there should be a continuous list, but if there really are a limited number of transferable skills (are you sure you’ve considered everything?) then keep it brief and leave yourself the room to expand in other areas.

 - Jargon & Abbreviations – you’ve got to remember you are changing industries, don’t use too much jargon from your old career or the message might get lost.

 - Don’t just list your jobs – list responsibilities, measurable successes, targets you met and key achievements.
-If possible, keep note for interviews as to how these are transferrable to the specific new job you’re applying for.
+If possible, keep a note for interviews as to how these are transferable to the specific new job you’re applying for.

 - Keep it legible – there’s a temptation when you feel restricted by space to just make the font smaller and reduce the spacing of your document.
 Don’t do it!
 You want your CV to be easy to read – don’t put the employer off before they’ve even read about you!
 To get some inspiration, check out our CV templates.

 - Be clear – take time to consider the key points and make sure they stand out once on paper, use formatting (such as bold and underlining) to make key points obvious on the page.

 - Use a professional sounding email address – this one sounds simple but it’s amazing how many people use rather unprofessional sounding email addresses for their job hunt.
 If you’re in any doubt about how your email address will be perceived by employers, make a new one.
 It might seem like needless extra work but it’s worth it if even one employer takes you more seriously as a result.
 Your email address should be as close to [yourname]@[emailprovider].com as possible.
 And while we’re on this subject, remember that if you attach a profile picture to your email accounts (looking at you, Gmail users), employers are able to see that too.
 Make sure that’s also portraying the professional image you’re looking for.